dmitri-baklan/clinic-manage-system/README.md

 You can also configure the number of records and the date ranges for generated data.

 **Database Dumps:**
-Prepared database dumps are available in `resources/dump`.
+Prepared database dumps are available in `resources/dump` (d-number of doctors, p-number of patients, v-number of visits)

 ## Requirements
 - Java 21